 Yes.
 Students making their Tier 4 (General) student visa applications from outside of the UK are exempt from the 'Academic Progression' requirement.
 This means if you do not meet the 'Academic Progression' requirement for whatever reason, as long as you have confirmed (either by using the online CAS request form or by email) that you will make your Tier 4 (General) student visa application from outside of the UK, your CAS will be assigned on the basis that you are 'exempt' from evidencing academic progression.
 Your CAS will specify that it is only valid for use in a Tier 4 application made outside of the UK.
 If you use this CAS to apply for a Tier 4 visa within the UK, it will not attract the 30 points required and you are likely to receive a visa refusal.

-The University will usually apply the exemption automatically as long as you have confirmed that you will make your visa application outside of the UK, however, if your circumstance is complex and the University has reasons to believe that you are at high risk of a visa refusal based on 'credibility', then you may be contacted for further clarification and may be required to attend an interview (telephone or in person).
+The University will usually apply the exemption automatically as long as you have confirmed that you will make your visa application outside of the UK.
+However, if your circumstance is complex and the University has reasons to believe that you are at high risk of a visa refusal based on 'credibility', then you may be contacted for further clarification and may be required to attend an interview (telephone or in person).

 The other exemption is for PhD (or any doctorate level at NQF level 8) students who are transferring to Warwick to complete the course for which they were last granted a Tier 4 visa (perhaps because they are following their supervisor).
-For such students their CAS will sepcify that they are exempt according to the relevant provision in the current Tier 4 Policy Guidance.
+For such students their CAS will specify that they are exempt according to the relevant provision in the current Tier 4 Policy Guidance.

-If the university has included an 'Academic Progression' justification statment on your CAS, or, if you do not meet the 'Academic Progression' requirement but are exempt because you will be making a visa application outside of the UK, you will be able to see the statement specific to your situation in your CAS.
+If the university has included an 'Academic Progression' justification statement on your CAS, or, if you do not meet the 'Academic Progression' requirement but are exempt because you will be making a visa application outside of the UK, you will be able to see the statement specific to your situation in your CAS.

-In both cases, you should be prepared that your visa application is likely to be subject to greater scrutiny, and you should be fully prepared to attend a 'credibility interview' (including a more in-depth 2nd interview) as part of your visa application.
+In both cases, you should be prepared for your visa application to be more likely to be subject to greater scrutiny, and you should be fully prepared to attend a 'credibility interview' (including a more in-depth 2nd interview) as part of your visa application.
 This is because the caseworker is required to assess whether you are a genuine student and not merely seeking to extend your stay in the UK through repeated periods of study.
-When making this assessment, the caseworker will consider the level of the courses, the subject matter of the new and previous courses, your education history, the credibility for your rationale for wishing to study the new course, and whether your justification sufficiently explains why you are applying to study the new course.
+When making this assessment, the caseworker will consider the level of the courses, the subject matter of the new and previous courses, your education history, the credibility of your rationale for wishing to study the new course, and whether your justification sufficiently explains why you are applying to study the new course.
 If you are invited for an interview, you need to be prepared to talk in more detail about 'Academic Progression'.
 You should read about how to prepare for a Tier 4 visa interview.